SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/GQI_Logging.md

 You can change the minimum log level to include less or more information in the log file.
 For example, to investigate potential issues, it can be useful to lower the minimum log level to *Debug*.

-From DataMiner 10.4.6/10.5.0 onwards<!--RN 39355-->, when you change the minimum log level to *Debug* or lower, information about requests sent to SLNet are also logged.
+From DataMiner 10.4.6/10.5.0 onwards<!--RN 39355-->, when you change the minimum log level to *Debug* or lower, information about requests sent to SLNet is also logged.
 See [Log entries related to SLNet requests](#log-entries-related-to-slnet-requests).

 To change the minimum log level, change the configuration in the *appSettings* section in *C:\Skyline DataMiner\Files\SLHelper.exe.config*.
 For example: